 Fonzie, played by Henry Winkler, became the star of the television show Happy Days.
 His character Arthur Herbert Fonzarelli, better known as “The Fonz” on the long-running ABC sitcom which aired Tuesday nights from 1974-84 that helped establish TV character as the king of cool.
 He was given a ‘cool’ customised Triumph to ride by the producers.
 The motorbike is expected to fetch £100,000 at auction.

-“The Fonz” Customised Triumph Up for Auction is being sold by Profiles in History in California, which is also auctioning a Fonz leather jacket that has an estimate of USD45,600.
+“The Fonz” Triumph custmized motorcycle is being sold by Profiles in History in California.
+There will also be an authentic Fonz leather jacket for sale, which has an estimate of $45,600.
+USD

 The bike was provided by Bud Ekins, the stuntman who was Steve McQueen’s double in The Great Escape and made the famous motorcycle jump over a barbed wire fence.

 There were actually three Triumphs all 500cc Trophy models of various years, used on the show, two of which had gone missing – stolen, raced into the ground or sold off for parts.
 The sole remaining Fonzie bike had been since 1990, hiding in plain sight, stored unceremoniously at Mean Marshall’s Motorcycles.
 Shop owner Marshall Ehlers purchased the bike from Ekins not for its star power but for the model’s race history, its all-alloy engine and its sparse good looks.
 At one point he even considered restoring the Trophy back to showroom-stock spec.

 Happily that didn’t happen and now one of the world’s coolest Triumphs, untouched since it last rolled across television screens 27 years ago, is ready for its second act.